 I became aware of the third lineage as I suffered through two tormenting years of Latin in high school.
 Titus Pomponio Atticus (aka Attica Tito Pomponio 110/109 BC - 32 BC) was a Roman knight and a patron of letters.
 One of his close friends was the great Roman orator Cicero (Marcus Tullius Cicero).
 Titus' daughter, Caecilia Attica Pomponia became the first wife of Marcus Vipsanius Agrippa.
 The daughter of Caecilia and Marcus, Vipsania Agrippina (Pomponia), married Tiberius (Tiberius Claudius Nero) who eventually became the third emperor of Rome.
 This marriage was not to last because Tiberius was forced to divorce Vipsania and marry Julia Major, the daughter of the reigning emperor, Augustus.

 The name continues to weave itself in and out of Italian history.
 At some unknown time at least one Pomponio member settled in the village of Liscia, in the Region Abruzzo, and the Provence of Chieti, Italy.
 This is the village where the family lived and Domenico was raised.
+So far, the earliest name found is Giosue (Joshua) Pomponio.
+He was most likely born before 1720.
+He married a woman named Angela di Santo at some time before 1734 and together they had at least four sons, Nobile (1734-1798), Giuseppe (1737-1817), Nicola (1742-1817) and Teodoro (birth and death unknown),

 The Ferrara branch also started in the Chieti Provence of Italy.
 Raffaela Troilo brought two of her children, a daughter named Zeferina Ferrara and a son - Vincenzo Ferrara, from the village of Pollutri to America through Ellis Island in 1903.
 They traveled with the wife, Maria D'Abbisogno, and daughter, Concetta Ferrara, of Michael Ferrara, a third son of Raffaela.
 He had emigrated a year earlier, 1902.
 The ships manifests for all of them listed 66 Spring Street, Manhattan as their destination.